arobson/rabbot/README.md

  * expires			2^32			time in ms before a queue with 0 consumers expires
  * deadLetter 		"dlx.exchange"	the exchange to dead-letter messages to
  * maxPriority		2^8				the highest priority this queue supports
- * unique			'hash'|'id'		creates a unique queue name by including the client id or hash in the name
+ * unique			'hash'|'id'|'consistent' creates a unique queue name by including the client id or hash in the name

+#### unique
+The unique option has 3 different possible values, each with its own behavior:

+ * `hash` - results in a unique positive integer per process.
+Use when queue recovery is not a concern.
+ * `consistent` - results in a unique positive integer based on machine name and process title.
+Use when queue recovery is required.
+ * `id` - creates a consumer tag consisting of the machine name, process title and process id.
+Use when readability is desired and queue recovery is not a concern.

+> Note: the concept of queue recovery is that the same queue name will be generated in the event of a process restart.
+If using `hash` or `id`, the pid is used and a different queue name will be generated each time the process starts.

 ### bindExchange( sourceExchange, targetExchange, [routingKeys], [connectionName] )
 Binds the target exchange to the source exchange.
 Messages flow from source to target.